YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hair transplant patient having scalp and donor area assessed after sending photos for consultation

-A photo-based plan should stay provisional until the scalp is examined properly.
-This matters even more when a patient wants to plan a hair transplant before a wedding, because the deadline can make a photo-based estimate feel more certain than it really is.
+A photo based plan should stay provisional until the scalp or facial hair area is examined properly.
+This matters even more when a patient wants to plan a hair transplant before a wedding or asks for mustache hair transplant planning from close up photos, because the deadline can make a photo based estimate feel more certain than it really is.
 This does not make online consultation useless.
 It simply means that photos should start the medical assessment, not finish it.

 It is natural for patients to want a clear answer before traveling, paying a deposit, taking time away from work, or arranging a trip to Istanbul.
 Many patients send photos and expect a fixed graft number, a final price, and a definite surgery plan.
-The danger begins when a clinic turns a few photos into certainty about the outcome or a rushed surgery date.
+The practical order is to review the deposit decision before booking, because the danger begins when a clinic turns a few photos into certainty about the outcome or a rushed surgery date.

-A responsible plan should leave the patient clearer, not just more eager to book.
+A useful plan leaves the patient clearer, not just more eager to book.
 A photo review should not turn an early impression into certainty.
 It should clarify what may be possible, what may be risky, what still needs examination, and whether medical checks such as blood tests are still needed before surgery.
+If the remaining unknowns are important, pausing before hair transplant surgery is better than pretending a photo estimate is final.
+That clarity is also needed before trusting a robotic hair transplant claim, because the machine name cannot replace candidacy and donor review.

 The first step is to understand the pattern.
 Frontal hair loss, crown involvement, weakness behind the frontal area, and the difference between a naturally high forehead and progressive male pattern hair loss all change the plan.